 Repeating Courses

-Students receiving financial aid should consult with Student Financial Services before repeating a course already passed to determine the possible impact upon the student’s continuing eligibility for financial aid.
+Students should consult with Financial Aid before repeating a course already passed to determine the impact on their financial aid eligibility.

 Auditing Courses